christian-vigh-phpclasses/PdfToText/README.md

 Note that if the *PDFOPT\_REPEAT\_SEPARATOR* flag is set for the *Options* property, the number of spaces inserted will always be based on a multiple of 1000, even if *MinSpaceWidth* is less than 1000.
 This means that if *MinSpaceWidth* is 200, and the *Options* property has the *PDFOPT\_REPEAT\_SEPARATOR* flag set, AND the offset between two chunks of characters is 1000 text units, only one space will be inserted, not 5 (which would be the result of 1000/200).

+### ModificationDate ###

+A string containing the last document modification date, in UTC format.
+The value can be used as a parameter to the *strtotime()* PHP function.

 ### Options ###

 A combination of the following flags :